nubcico/EAV/README.md

         self.model = AutoModelForAudioClassification.from_pretrained(model_path)
 ```

 For the video and EEG modalities, the framework allows the choice between Transformer-based and CNN-based models.
-Specifically, for video, we utilize the Vision Transformer model, which is pretrained on the facial_emotions_image_detection dataset.
+Specifically, for video, we utilize the Vision Transformer model, which is pretrained on the facial_emotions_image_detection dataset(the pre-trained model can be downloaded from [Hugging Face](https://huggingface.co/dima806/facial_emotions_image_detection)).
 The following example from the 'Dataload_vision.py' file illustrates both options:

 ```python
 # Transformer for Vision